 From September 2018 until April 2020, our Roomba products were subject to Section 301 tariffs.
-From September 2018 through March 28, 2020, we paid an aggregate of approximately \$57.0 million in Section 301 tariffs on our Roomba products.
+From September 2018 through March 28, 2020, we paid an aggregate of \$57.2 million in Section 301 tariffs on our Roomba products.
 On April 24, 2020, we were granted a temporary exclusion from Section 301 List 3 tariffs by the United States Trade Representative.
-This exclusion eliminates the 25% tariff on Roomba products until August 7, 2020 and entitles us to a refund of approximately \$57.0 million in tariffs paid since the date the Section 301 List 3 tariffs were imposed.
+This exclusion eliminates the 25% tariff on Roomba products until August 7, 2020 and entitles us to a refund of \$57.2 million in tariffs paid since the date the Section 301 List 3 tariffs were imposed.
 However, absent an extension on this exemption, on August 7, 2020, the 25% tariff will automatically reinstate.
-The U.S. government has not yet implemented, and may never implement, a process for extending tariff exclusions for List 3 products.
+We have applied for an extension to our tariff exclusion, however we cannot predict the likelihood of obtaining such an extension nor the length of any extension granted.
 If we are again subject to this tariff, we will again experience a lowering of our margin on products sold and pricing pressures on our products.
 The already-implemented, and any additional or increased, tariffs have caused and may in the future cause us to further increase prices to our customers which we believe has reduced, and in the future may reduce, demand for our products.